cyb3rxp/awesome-soc/metrics-kpi.md

 * Number of detection rules which detection capability and handling process have been confirmed with purpleteaming session, so far.
 * MTTH: for all incidents, mean time in H to handle (assign) the alerts.
 * MTTT: for all incidents, mean time in H to triage ("verify") the alerts.
-* MTTC: for critical and medium security incidents, mean time in H to handle the alerts and start mitigation steps (from triage to initial response, mostly containment).
+* MTTC: for critical and medium security incidents, mean time in H to handle the alerts and start mitigation steps (from triage to initial response, mostly **containment**).
-* MTTR: for critical and medium security incidents, mean time in H to handle the alerts and remediate them (from triage to full remediation, including containment, malware eradication, and recovery).
+* MTTR: for critical and medium security incidents, mean time in H to handle the alerts and remediate them (from triage to **full remediation**, including containment, malware eradication, and recovery).

 ## Compliance SLA:

 * Percentage of critical assets that have successfully run ransomware recovery assessment, in the past 12 months.
 * Average number of hours from the request for termination of access to sensitive or high-risk systems or information, to deprovisioning of all access.